jjang4001/cl/README.md

 # cl
-This is the start of a sipmle command line tool for chrome.
-To run the code, first clone the repo.
+To run, first clone the repo.
 Then, from the command line run
 ```
 npm install
 ```